 You shouldn’t pay for web design.
 You should pay for the branding and marketing expertise that goes into your website and overall lead generation efforts.

-Start with a simple, rock-solid website foundation with the least amount of visual design, navigational links, images, functionality, and other “stuff” as possible.
+Start with a simple, clean, rock-solid website foundation with the least amount of visual design, navigational links, images, functionality, and other “stuff” as possible.

 My two favorite quotes about simplicity really bring this home: